 Note: PowerSync is currently in Developer Preview.
 It is not suitable for use in production environments yet.

-PowerSync is a cloud service and Flutter SDK that keeps PostgreSQL databases in sync with on-device databases.
+PowerSync is a cloud service that keeps backend SQL databases in sync with on-device databases embedded in an SDK.

 From the client-side perspective, there are two data flow paths: reading data from the server or downloading data, and writing changes back to the server, or uploading data.

-App clients always read data from a local database.
-The local database is asynchronously hydrated from the PowerSync cloud service.
-The PowerSync cloud service connects directly to PostgreSQL databases and uses the Write-Ahead-Log (WAL) to first calculate dynamic and contextual data partitions, called sync buckets.
+A developer configures sync rules for their PowerSync instance to govern which data is synced to which users.
+The PowerSync cloud service connects directly to PostgreSQL databases and uses the Write-Ahead-Log (WAL) to hydrate dynamic and contextual data partitions, called sync buckets.
 Sync buckets are used to partition data because in most cases, only a subset of data is required in a client's database and not an entire copy of all data.

 The local SQLite database embedded in the PowerSync SDK is automatically kept in sync with the backend SQL database based on sync rules.

 Client-side data modifications, namely updates, deletes and inserts, are persisted in the embedded database as well as stored in an upload queue.
 The upload queue is a blocking FIFO queue that gets processed when network connectivity is available.
 Each entry in the queue is processed by writing the entry to the custom backend application API.
 This is to ensure that existing backend business logic is re-used when uploading data changes.
 For more information, see the section on integrating with your backend.